Trump's impeachment trial: Everything you need to know

 Either way, most scholars, regardless of their opinion, say whether the trial is constitutional is still an open question, as there's never before been a trial of a former president, and no court has ruled on the issue.

-"I admit this is, of course, a matter of first impression and so I don't think the case that Senator Paul is making is a ridiculous one," Sen. Chris Murphy, D-Conn., said on "Fox News Sunday" of Kentucky GOP Sen. Rand Paul's argument that the trial is unconstitutional.
+"I admit this is, of course, a matter of first impression and so I don't think the case that Sen. Paul is making is a ridiculous one," Sen. Chris Murphy, D-Conn., said on "Fox News Sunday" of Kentucky GOP Sen. Rand Paul's argument that the trial is unconstitutional.

 And even if Trump's defense team asked the federal courts for a ruling on this issue, it's extraordinarily unlikely any court would step in to tell the Senate how to run its business.
 So the decision of whether the trial is constitutional is basically up to senators.